-If you have your own garden, a trace mineral product like concentrated sea minerals can help increase the amount of trace minerals in the sap, and take the flavor of what you grow to a whole new level.
+If you have your own garden, a concentrated sea minerals product can help increase the amount of trace minerals in the sap, and take the flavor of what you grow to a whole new level.

 This is one of my favorite parts about gardening.
 Our tomatoes are deep red and have a wonderful tomato taste, unlike those we find on our salads when we go out to eat.